08wparker/Common-Long-ICU-Format/README.md

 #### Notes:
+* Treat all high-level ICU respiratory support equivalently, i.e. make no distinction between mechanical ventilation, NIPPV (CPAP/BiPAP), high-flow
+* patients on low-flow nasal cannula can get at most a resp SOFA of 2
 * To estimate the FiO2 for a patient on low-flow nasal cannula, use the following formula where LPM = liters per minute of low-flow oxygen
       * Fi02 = 0.24 + 0.04*(LPM)